Best MRE Meals To Stockpile For The Coming Food Crisis

 So, weight and packability are significant factors.

-They’re engineered to be light while still packing a big nutritional punch.
+They’re engineered to be light while still packing a nutritional punch.

-And because of the way they’re packaged, they’re easily stored in a backpack, glove box, or pocket.
+And they’re easily stored in a backpack, glove box, or pocket.

 No spilling, molding, or mess.

-And they taste pretty damn good for military rations.
+And they taste damn good for military MREs.

 Unlike other non-perishable meals, these things DO NOT taste like dried cardboard caked in mud.